-Based on my work with minority women living in Newark, New Jersey, I sought to illuminate the hidden traps and land mines burdening our current health care system as a whole.
+Based on my work with minority women living in Newark, New Jersey, I sought to illuminate the hidden traps and land mines burdening our current health care system.
 For the women that I studied, alliances with doctors, nurses, and social workers could literally mean the difference between life and death.

 By applying the theories of sociologist Pierre Bourdieu to the day-to-day experiences of HIV-positive Latinas, I strove to explain why some struggled and even died while others flourished and thrived under difficult conditions.
 These gripping, true-life stories advocate for those living with chronic illness who depend on the health care "safety net."

-Through my exploration of life and death among Newark's resourceful women, I work to provide the groundwork for inciting positive change in the U.S. health care system.
+Through my exploration of life and death among Newark's resourceful women, I seek to provide the groundwork for creating positive change in the U.S. health care system.
 View my Amazon.com author page and book reviews here.
 Read reviews of Surviving HIV/AIDS in the Inner City here at Project Muse, in Centro, Journal of the Center for Puerto Rican Studies, and in Medical Anthropology Quarterly.

 Sickora C, Chase SM

 (Forthcoming, April 53(4) issue of the Journal of Nursing Education)